Baltimore County, MD · Probate Cost

 • Filing fees and court costs in Baltimore County follow Maryland's statutory percentage schedule.

-• Contact the Baltimore County Probate Court in Towson for the current fee schedule applicable to probate filings.
+• Contact the Baltimore County Probate Court in Towson for the current fee schedule.

 Probate documents and estate paperwork on attorney desk in Baltimore County, Maryland